 - Season the pork with salt, pepper and cumin.

 - Add the seasoned pork and stir and cook until all of the pork turns white, we are not aiming to sear and brown.

 - Remove from the heat and add the paprika and stir to coat.

-- Cook for 3-4 minutes to bring things back to temperature.
+- Add the diced tomato stir and return to a low heat and cook for 3-4 minutes to bring things back to temperature.

 Calorific details are provided by a third-party application and are to be used as indicative figures only.